koordinates/kart/docs/pages/wc_types/filesystem_wc.rst

 - Kart support for "attached files" is incomplete, so the only files which will be checked out into the working copy are the contents of datasets.
-- The only dataset type which currently uses the file-system working copy is the :doc:`point cloud dataset </pages/development/pointcloud_v1>`
+- There are two types dataset which currently use the file-system working copy:
+  :doc:`Point Cloud datasets </pages/development/pointcloud_v1>` and
+  :doc:`Raster datasets </pages/development/raster_v1>`.

-For these reasons, the file-system working copy is not populated in every Kart repository, only those which contain point cloud datasets, and the only thing in the working copy will be point cloud tiles.
+For these reasons, the file-system working copy is not populated in every Kart repository, only those which contain these types of datasets, and the only thing in the working copy will be the tiles of those datasets.

 Disk usage
 ~~~~~~~~~~